 © Quentin Crestinu

-The same year, she was recruited by INRA as a Research Scientist in the Nutrition and Social Sciences Research Unit (ALISS).
-She turned her attention to obesity, which led her to address the themes of food and social perceptions of the body on the one hand, and the norms that underlie them on the other.
-A path that Faustine Régnier is still following today, ranging from the integration and implementation of nutritional guidelines issued in the context of public health campaigns to the norms disseminated by digital tools and the diversity of their use in practice.
+The same year, she was recruited by INRAE as a Research Scientist in the Nutrition and Social Sciences Research Unit which has since become the Paris Saclay Applied Economics Unit.
+She turned her attention to obesity, which led her to address the subjects of food and social perceptions of the body on the one hand, and the norms that underlie them on the other.
+A path that Faustine Régnier is still following today, ranging from the integration and implementation of nutritional guidelines issued in the context of public health campaigns to the norms disseminated by digital tools and recommendations for the ecological transition.
+Through her research, Faustine highlights the diversity of their use in practice.

 The international dimension of food